 My sister’s depression consumed her like cancer.
 It was unbearably defeating, frustrating and excruciating to watch her drown under the weight of depression with no way of saving her.

-Writing has become my refuge, therapy and my closest companion.
+Since Elizabeth’s death, writing has become my refuge, therapy and closest companion.
 I encourage anyone who is going through any kind of mental anguish to write and release those thoughts from your head.
 It can be the most powerful tool for recovery and healing.

-This blog has turned into exactly that for me, it’s a place to empty my mind for others to read and find comfort in.
-It’s about self-discovery and learning about how we can become the most mentally healthy version of ourselves we can possibly be.
+This blog has turned into exactly that for me; it’s a place to empty my mind for others to read and find comfort in knowing they are not alone.
+It’s about self-discovery, embracing our humanness, and figuring out how we can become the most mentally healthy version of ourselves.

 Life is a journey and everything that happens in our lives teaches us something.
 There are always things to learn and discover, no matter how old we get.
 I’m here to share what I know to be true with whoever wants to listen.

 I’m here if you ever want to talk.
 I’d love to hear from you.